 August, 15th to 18th

 This will be our 8th consecutive Paredes de Coura and we couldn’t be more excited about it.
-Since this website started, we proclaimed our unconditional love to this festival and been covering its many editions ever since.
+Since this website started, we proclaimed our unconditional love for this festival and been covering its many editions ever since.

-Slowdive, X-Wife, King Gizzard & the Lizard Wizard, Pussy Riot and Arcade Fire are some of the bands invited and, although the full lineup hasn’t been released yet, we have no doubt the choice will be as epic as always.
+Slowdive, X-Wife, King Gizzard & the Lizard Wizard, Pussy Riot, and Arcade Fire are some of the bands invited and, although the full lineup hasn’t been released yet, we have no doubt the choice will be as epic as always.
 Bring it on!

 More info on paredesdecoura.com.

 8. FESTIVAL FORTE

 What were we doing at the end of August before Forte?
 Don’t ask.
 Thing is that since 2017’s edition, where we were privileged to enjoy big players like Dasha Rush, Jeff Mills, Oscar Mulero, Phase Fatale, and the crazy talented T.Raumschmiere among many others; this cutting-edge festival remains our favorite techno festival to date.

 For 2018, Festival Forte launched an Indiegogo campaign to remain independent and prioritize art and music over everything else in this 5th edition.
 24.000€ later, the organizers announced its comeback with names like Shlømo, Adam X, and Oscar Mulero.

 To be honest, this one is much more than techno and great DJs.
 Based out of a Middle Ages castle on top of a hill, its relatively small size, art happenings everywhere within the ramparts and across the village AND the epic Camping is Love area – which keeps revelers dancing when the castle grounds turn off the music; make it something very special.
 If you are lucky to get a ticket, I hope to see you there!